 Tax attorneys are experts in tax laws and the tax code.
 They can better handle a complicated tax issue because of their in-depth knowledge about tax laws and IRS rules, as well as litigation experience.
 Being a lawyer, a tax attorney can represent you before the IRS and also in court.

 In back tax resolution cases, a tax attorney can act on your behalf and conduct all communications with the IRS, whether through mail or in-person.
-Since tax attorneys have specialization in taxation, they are fully capable of handling even the most difficult tax debt cases.
+Since tax attorneys have specialization in taxation, they are fully capable of handling even the most difficult back taxes cases.

-Tax attorneys may specialize in certain fields of taxation, such as corporate tax or tax debt resolution.
-If you are looking to resolve a tax debt issue, you may choose a tax attorney specializing in tax debt resolution.
+Tax attorneys may specialize in certain fields of taxation, such as corporate tax or back taxes resolution.
+If you are looking to resolve a back taxes issue, you may choose a tax attorney specializing in back taxes resolution.

 Before you hire a CPA for a tax problem, make sure that they have a taxation specialization and have at least some experience holding talks with the IRS.
 A CPA who only prepares returns or does accounting may not be competent to handle complex tax issues.